Key Takeaways

 - Zdroveno: AI-powered platform enhancing senior wellbeing through smart health monitoring.

-Best Fit For: Digital health startups serious about wearable integration, teams building AI-powered health platforms that need normalized device data, organizations wanting to avoid vendor lock-in from proprietary aggregation services.
-Strong option for European teams who value ISO 13485 compliance.
+Best Fit For: Digital health startups serious about wearable integration, teams building AI-powered health platforms requiring normalized device data, organizations wanting to avoid proprietary aggregation services, European companies valuing ISO 13485 and GDPR compliance.

 4. Topflight: Stanford-partnered FDA pathway specialist